martwebster/AdventTemplateTypescript/README.md

 # Advent of code Template

-# Usage
 This template can be used to kick-start you journey in advent of code.
 It is a simple project set up to use Tyepscript, viTest and node.
-The template provide:
+The template provides:

 - Folder structure per day
 - Utility to load data from a file